-- For diabetes: 0.9 to 1.5 grams of berberine has been taken in divided doses daily for 2-4 months.
+- For diabetes: 0.9-1.5 grams of berberine has been taken in divided doses daily for 2-4 months.

-- For high cholesterol: 0.6 to 1.5 grams of berberine has been taken in divided doses daily for 2-12 months.
-Combination products containing 500 mg of berberine, 10 mg of policosanol, and 200 mg of red yeast rice, along with other ingredients, have been taken daily for 2 to 12 months.
+- For high levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia): 0.6-1.5 grams of berberine has been taken in divided doses daily for 6 to 24 months.
+Combination products containing 500 mg of berberine, 10 mg of policosanol, and 200 mg of red yeast rice, along with other ingredients, have been taken daily for up to 12 months.

 - For high blood pressure: 0.9 grams of berberine has been taken daily for 2 months.

 - For a hormonal disorder that causes enlarged ovaries with cysts (polycystic ovary syndrome or PCOS): 1.5 grams of berberine has been taken daily for 3-6 months.

 - For canker sores: Gel containing 5 mg of berberine per gram has been applied four times per day for 5 days.

 Abe, F., Nagafuji, S., Yamauchi, T., Okabe, H., Maki, J., Higo, H., Akahane, H., Aguilar, A., Jimenez-Estrada, M., and Reyes-Chilpa, R. Trypanocidal constituents in plants 1.
 Evaluation of some Mexican plants for their trypanocidal activity and active constituents in Guaco, roots of Aristolochia taliscana.
 Biol Pharm Bull 2002;25(9):1188-1191.
 View abstract.